atrehhoff/framework/docs/manual/Controllers_and_methods.md

 ## Namespaced Controllers

+> [!NOTE]
+> Namespaced controllers are not routeable.
+> Meaning they will become inaccessible by URL and CLI.

 Controllers can be namespaced for partials and complex structures.
 For example, you can use namespaces like `Partial` or `StatusCode`: